RhysJackson/googleKubernetesR/README.md

 # googleKubernetesR

-An R package for the Google Kubernetes Engine API
+An R package for the Google Kubernetes Engine API.
+Note: This package is in a very early stage of development and not recommended for use in production.

 ## Thanks
 A big thank you to Mark Edmondson for the [`googleAuthR`](http://code.markedmondson.me/googleAuthR/) package which is used extensively in this project.